Logarithmic Enriques varieties: K-torsion varieties

 \section{K-torsion varieties}

 Let $X$ be a normal projective variety.
-If $X$ has only canonical singularities and if its canonical divisor is numerically trivial, by Kawamata~\cite[Theorem~8.2]{Kawamata} we get that $K_X$ is torsion and that $\kappa(X) = 0$.
-Assume now more generally that the singularities of $X$ are log terminal (\klt).
+If $X$ has only canonical singularities and if its canonical divisor is numerically trivial, by Kawamata~\cite[Theorem~8.2]{Kawamata} we get that $K_X$ is torsion and that $\kappa(X) = 0$ (see also~\cite[Chapter~V, Corollary 4.9]{Nakayama} for a more general statement).
+We assume now that the singularities of~$X$ are klt, see~\cite[Definition~2.34]{KM} and~\cite[p.43]{Kollar}.
 If $K_X$ is numerically effective, the abundance conjecture predicts that some multiple $dK_X$ of $K_X$ is base-point-free.
 If we further assume that $\kappa(X) = 0$, the morphism induced by the linear system $|dK_X|$ maps to a point, so $K_X$ is torsion.
 This motivates the following definition: